-If you think your companion dog has a hot spot and look it up on the internet, you will be bombarded with three different terms: superficial pyoderma, acute moist dermatitis, or pyotraumatic dermatitis.
+If you think your companion dog has hot spots and look it up on the internet, you will be bombarded with three different terms: superficial pyoderma, acute moist dermatitis, or pyotraumatic dermatitis.

 Additional confusion may come about because your dog does not have a “hot spot” according to the veterinary world, but simply has red and inflamed skin.